Rajpratik71/Mininet-wiki/Web-Interface-for-Sharing-Mininet-Systems.md

 5. How are the data backed up?
 If everything stored on Amazon goes away, how do we recreate it?
 **Heryandi**
+The setup script can be used to help recreate the server configuration.
-Currently, there is no backup scheme at all...
+However, for the data (users, packages etc), currently there is no backup scheme at all...
 If we intend to use S3 though, there should be no issue on reliability (Note: I have never used S3, I may be wrong).
-We may want to do our own periodical backup (e.g.: every 1 month) just in case S3 screws up.
+We may want to do our own periodical backup (e.g.: every 1 month) to backup the data.
 **Heryandi End**

 6. Bug fixes and security updates